malc0mn/ptp-ip/README.md

 `ptp`, `ip` and `fmt` packages.
 See *CLI command* for further info.

 ## Connecting to your camera
-The first and obvious step is to enable the camera's wifi.
+The first and obvious step is to enable the camera's Wi-Fi.
 Have your network manager scan for new SSIDs and connect to the one from your camera.
 It will most likely have an obvious name.
 A Fujifilm X-T1 SSID, for example, starts with `FUJIFILM-X-T1` followed by four more characters.

 ### Linux `NetworkManager` troubleshooting
-If you have trouble establishing a WiFi connection to your camera, start off by tailing the logs: `sudo journalctl -f`.
+If you have trouble establishing a Wi-Fi connection to your camera, start off by tailing the logs: `sudo journalctl -f`.
 When those are open, connect to your camera's SSID and look closely at what it spews out.